Peng Shuai: WTA remains 'deeply concerned' about Chinese tennis star - ExBulletin

 “The WTA remains concerned about its ability to communicate freely, openly and directly,” the statement concluded.

-One of China’s Most Recognizable Sports Stars, ‘Peng Publicly Accused’ former Deputy Prime Minister Zhang Gaoli of forcing her to have sex at his home, according to screenshots from a since-deleted Nov.
+Peng, one of China’s most recognizable sports stars, is publicly accused former Deputy Prime Minister Zhang Gaoli of forcing her to have sex at his home, according to screenshots from a since-deleted Nov.
 2 social media post.

 Following the accusation, peng disappeared from public view, prompting several fellow tennis players to voice their concerns on social media, using the hashtag #WhereIsPengShuai.